denngan/secProtocols_epfl18/nonceDis.md

 6. How can an attacker get Key L when a nonce is reused?
 8. Which algorithm is used for Factorization and in which complexity does it operate?
 8. Why is a static endpoint needed to mount a practical forgery attack?
 What is a static endpoint?
-9. Explain the steps of a practical forgery attack with nocne reuse.
+9. Explain the steps of a practical forgery attack with nocne reuse and why a man in the middle is needed.
 4. Under which circumstances is the Forbidden Attack possible?
 7. How long is the IV in AES-GCM for TLS and what does it consist of?
 8. Why is salt added to the nonce to create the IV in AES-GCM?